Felix Chenkam

-Felix Emmanuel Cédric Chenkam Nganle (born 28 December 1998), commonly known as Felix Chenkam, is a Cameroonian footballer who plays as a forward for Salerm Puente Genil.
+Felix Emmanuel Cédric Chenkam Nganle (born 28 December 1998), commonly known as Felix Chenkam, is a Cameroonian footballer who plays as a forward for Union Namur.

 Club career

 Chenkam began his career in Cameroon, playing with Union Douala and Rainbow Bamenda, before signing with Seattle Sounders FC 2 in the United Soccer League in March 2017.

 Chenkam made his Sounders 2 debut on 26 March 2017, coming on as a substitute in the 73rd minute of the season opening 2–1 loss to Sacramento.
 Chenkam's first start and first goal with S2 both came on 15 April 2017 in a 2–1 win over Los Angeles.

 Chenkam's contract option was declined by Seattle on 19 November 2018.
 In October 2019, Chenkam returned to Union Douala.

+In 2020, Chenkam joined Salerm Puente Genil on a free transfer.
+He then joined Viveiro CF in January 2022.

+He left Spain just six months later to join amateur Belgian side RAS Monceau.

+On July 15, 2023, he joined Belgian third-tier side Union Namur.

 International career

 Chenkam was selected to represent the Cameroon U20s at the 2017 Africa U-20 Cup of Nations in Zambia after helping them qualify by scoring a goal in a 3–0 win over Libya on 10 July 2016.
 Chenkam made 3 substitute appearances at the tournament, as Cameroon was knocked out of the tournament at the group stage.